fanoframework/fanoframework.github.io/scaffolding-with-fano-cli/index.md

 ## <a name="add-middleware-support"></a>Add middleware support

 Any [project creation commands](/scaffolding-with-fano-cli/creating-project), i.e, `--project*` commands, accept additional parameter `--with-middleware`.
-If it set, then during project creation, [middleware support](/middlewares) is added to generated project.
+If it is set, then during project creation, [middleware support](/middlewares) is added to generated project.

 ```
 $ fanocli --project-cgi=Hello --with-middleware